PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :raises TypeError: invalid connection, bad parameter type, or too many parameters
     :raises ValueError: unknown field name

-This method returns a field number from its name.
+This method returns a field number given its name.
 It can be used to build a function that converts result list strings to their correct type, using a hardcoded table definition.
-The number returned is the field rank in the result values list.
+The number returned is the field rank in the query result.

 ntuples -- return number of tuples in query object
 --------------------------------------------------